zilliztech/GPTCache/README.md

 ChatGPT and various large language models (LLMs) boast incredible versatility, enabling the development of a wide range of applications.
 However, as your application grows in popularity and encounters higher traffic levels, the expenses related to LLM API calls can become substantial.
 Additionally, LLM services might exhibit slow response times, especially when dealing with a significant number of requests.

 To tackle this challenge, we have created GPTCache, a project dedicated to building a semantic cache for storing LLM responses.
-This library offers three primary benefits:
+This library offers the following primary benefits:

 1. **Decreased expenses**: Most LLM services charge fees based on a combination of number of requests and [token count](https://openai.com/pricing).
 By caching query results, GPTCache reduces both the number of requests and the number of tokens sent to the LLM service.
 This minimizes the overall cost of using the service.
 2. **Enhanced performance**: LLMs employ generative AI algorithms to generate responses in real-time, a process that can sometimes be time-consuming.
 However, when a similar query is cached, the response time significantly improves, as the result is fetched directly from the cache, eliminating the need to interact with the LLM service.
 In most situations, GPTCache can also provide superior query throughput compared to standard LLM services.